davidchall/ipaddress/README.md

 status](https://codecov.io/gh/davidchall/ipaddress/branch/master/graph/badge.svg)](https://codecov.io/gh/davidchall/ipaddress?branch=master)
 <!-- badges: end -->

-{ipaddress} provides data classes and functions for working with IP addresses and networks, inspired by the Python [ipaddress](https://docs.python.org/library/ipaddress.html) module.
+ipaddress provides data classes and functions for working with IP addresses and networks.
+Its interface is inspired by the Python [ipaddress](https://docs.python.org/library/ipaddress.html) module.

 Here are some of the features: